All the steps for Uploading Joomla to your website server

 To export your current database you need to use the phpMyAdmin located on your local server and export the database.
 The phpMyAdmin URL differs depending on the local development server you are using.
-If you are using XAMPP to test and develop you website, you will find phpMyAdmin at http://localhost/phpMyAdmin
+If you are using XAMPP to test and develop your website, you will find phpMyAdmin at http://localhost/phpMyAdmin

-Choose the database which contains the website you want to upload, and export it to a file.
+Choose the database which contains the website you want to upload and export it to a file.
 This step depends very much on the phpMyAdmin you are using.
 However, there should be an Export link.
 Export all the tables.
-Once the database has been export to a .sql file, you should open the file with a text editor, and check that the file looks ok.
+Once the database has been exported to a .sql file, you should open the file with a text editor, and check that the file looks ok.
 It should contain the Joomla tables.
 Make sure there isn't a Create database line.
 The database should be created manually.

 Import to the hosting MySQL databaseYour hosting company should be able to provide you with access to MySQL.
 If you still haven't created a database you should create it now.
-Take note of all details, especially the address of the server where the MySQL resides, the name of the database, username and password to access the database.
+Take note of all details, especially the address of the server where the MySQL resides, the name of the database, username, and password to access the database.
 If the Joomla database has already been created previously (using the Joomla installation procedure or otherwise) you should use the details given to you when creating the database.